-Grade Credit Course Fee Prerequisite

-COMPUTER INTEGRATED MANUFACTURING 10-12 0.5 \$35+Cost of Mechanical

-Materials Drawing 1
+GradeCreditCourse FeePrerequisiteCOMPUTER INTEGRATED10-120.5\$35+Cost of MechanicalMANUFACTURINGMaterialsDrawing 1

 This course is designed to help students develop the skills and knowledge in Computer Integrated Manufacturing.
-Students will develop skills in Computer Aided Design(CAD), Computer Aided Manufacturing(CAM), Computer Numerical Control (CNC), and machine operation.
+Students will develop skills in Computer Aided Design (CAD), Computer Aided Manufacturing (CAM), Computer Numerical Control (CNC), and machine operation.
 Students will work with a variety of computer controlled equipment and learn, set-up, design, and operation of each machine.
 Students will get experience with laser engraving, 3-D Printing, Vinyl cutting and CNC Machines.

 Grade Credit Course Fee Prerequisite

-MECHANICAL DRAWING 1 - FVTC 10-12 0.5 None Foundations of
+MECHANICAL DRAWING 1 - FVTC 10-12 0.5 None Foundations of Manufacturing

-Manufacturing

 & Engineering

 Mechanical Drawing 1 concentrates on developing basic design skills.
 Units covered include sketching, instruments, lettering, symbols, geometric construction, orthographic projection, and pictorial drawings.
-Students that have successfully completed Mechanical Drawing I with a minimum grade of a "B" will receive 2 (Free of Charge) "Dual Credits" with Fox Valley Technical College.
-These FVTC courses include...
+Students that have successfully completed Mechanical Drawing I with a minimum grade of a "B" will receive 1(Free of Charge) "Dual Credit" with Fox Valley Technical College.
+These FVTC course is:

 10-606-151 Sketching and the Design Process 1 credit

-10-606-152 CAD (Computer Aided Design) and

-Geometric Cor structions 1 credit